 - Ideas for actionable allyship

 All The Details for the Aspiring to Allyship in Antiracism Group

 Run by: Kelli Carter

 Cost: Free to participate

 Who can come: Literally anyone!
 It doesn’t matter your age, gender, race, or location to join in the conversation.
 Come as you are!
 You don’t need any type of background or education to participate.
-Ultimately, all you need is a willingness to be vulnerable and a commitment to be non-judgmental towards others in conversations about race.
+Ultimately, all you need is a willingness to be vulnerable and a commitment to be non-judgmental towards others in conversations about race and whiteness.

 Is a group space not how you prefer to discuss sensitive topics about antiracism?

 If you live in Maryland or Washington DC, you can work with one of our individual therapists to process your emotions about race or anything else for that matter!
 Many people think that therapy is only for mental health problems.
 But, truly any area in which you seek personal growth can be supported in counseling.

 MCCC’s Allyship Work in Action